PostgreSqlStan/PostgreSqlStan/README.md

-👋 I’m a command line enthusiast who loves using postgres on macOS.
+👋 I’m a command line enthusiast.

 👀 I’m interested in data wrangling (ETL) with postgres, python and other \*nix tools.

 ✅ I've been using postgres for occasional data wrangling tasks for about two decades.

-🌱 I still have so much to learn.
+🌱 I still have much to learn.
 (That's why I enjoy it.)

 – @PostgreSqlStan